came88/sito-hugo/content/about.en.md

 ]
 +++

-I'm Lorenzo Cameroni, and I'm a software engineer with a bachelor's degree in Maths.
+I'm Lorenzo Cameroni, and I'm a software engineer with a bachelor's degree in Mathematics.

 At work I mostly write code in Java, but I use many language and tools, such as:

 - Java, Maven, Spring and Spring Boot
 - SQL and PL/SQL
 - MongoDB
-- Docker
-- Bash
+- Docker, Kubernetes and Openshift
-- Powershell
+- Bash and Powershell
 - Javascript
-- HTML
-- CSS
+- HTML and CSS
-- XML and sometimes XSL
+- XML and sometimes XSLT, XPath
+- GIT